Master of Science

 Yes, a bachelor's degree is required to start our graduate programs.
 For Canadian students, it may be a three year or four year degree.
 Three year bachelor's degree candidates must complete the master's program requirements (one additional course) at Canisius before they are eligible to submit the request for certification to the New York State Department of Education.

 You can apply before you complete your bachelor's degree.
 However, you will be accepted provisionally until you supply us with an official transcript that posts your degree.

-Beginning in May 2014, applicants for certification must pass the Academic Literacy Skills Test (ALST), the Educating All Students Test (EAS) and the edTPA (Teacher Performance Assessment).
-See the New York State Certification Exam Web Site for more information about these exams, including preparation guides.
+Applicants for certification must pass the required certification exams in their area.
+See the New York State Certification Exam Web Site, or your adviser, for more information on these tests, including preparation guides.

 Click here for information regarding financing graduate school.

 You may also contact the Financial Aid Office for assistance in financing your education at Canisius by calling 716-888-2300 or 1-800-541-6348 (toll-free).

 The source of financial aid available for Canadian students is The Ontario Student Assistance Program (OSAP).
 For more information visit their web site at http://osap.gov.on.ca.